vittorioromeo/SSVOpenHexagon/README.md

 3. Run `open_distro_window.bat` from your MinGW installation to open a shell.

-4. Clone this repository and initialize it.
+4. Clone this repository and initialize it:

     ```bash
     git clone git://github.com/SuperV1234/SSVOpenHexagon.git